 Attorney involvement – Your settlement check will be sent to your attorney.
 Your attorney should check with all potential lien holders (i.e. medical providers, health insurance, pre-settlement funding companies)to make sure you can deposit the check without worrying about pending liens on your settlement.The attorney may hold the check in a trust until it has cleared, which may take several days.

 To speed up the process, make sure that you submit all documents to your attorney that the defendant requires before writing the settlement check.
 Double check that all documents have been received.
 Ask your attorney to use expedited shipping, and utilize return receipts in order to avoid excuses that documents were not received by the defendant or are taking longer than usual.

 So How Long Does a Personal Injury Lawsuit Take?

 Personal injury lawyer Justin Weinstein can thoroughly explain the claims process and determine if you have a valid case.
-Don’t hesitate to contact Weinstein Legal, as the statute of limitations limits how long you have to file a personal injury claim.
+Don’t hesitate to contact Weinstein Legal for a free legal consultation.
+Keep in mind that the statute of limitations limit how long you have to file a personal injury claim.